tomedegroot/study-material/linuxEssentialsCertification/majorOpenSourceApplications.md

 Note: `apt-get autoremove [packageName]` is the best way to completely remove a package.
 If you only use apt-get remove, you can still see parts of the package are installed if you use the `which` command

+##Hands-on: YUM, rpm##

+###Background###

+####RPM####

+Red Hat introduced RPM in 1995.
+RPM is now the package management system used for packaging in the Linux Standard Base (LSB).
+The rpm command options are grouped into three subgroups for:

+1. Querying and verifying packages
+2. Installing, upgrading, and removing packages
+3. Performing miscellaneous functions

+We will focus on the first two sets of command options in this tutorial.
+You will find information about the miscellaneous functions in the man pages for RPM.

+We should also note that rpm is the command name for the main command used with RPM, while .rpm is the extension used for RPM files.
+So "an rpm" or "the xxx rpm" will generally refer to an RPM file, while rpm will usually refer to the command.

+####YUM####

+YUM adds automatic updates and package management, including dependency management, to RPM systems.
+In addition to understanding the installed packages on a system, YUM is like the Debian Advanced Packaging Tool (APT) in that it works with repositories, which are collections of packages and are typically accessible over a network connection.

+###Remove a package###

+`which` -> See where an application is installed
+`yum remove packageName` -> Remove package

+###Install a package###